tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:ResponseQualifier](https://rs.tdwg.org/bdqffdq/terms/ResponseQualifier)
 - Preferred Label: Response Qualifier
-- Definition: A report concept to which additional assertions providing additional information beyond that of ResponseResult from the result of the execution of the Specification of a data quality need are attached.
+- Definition: A ReportConcept to which additional Assertions providing additional information beyond that of ResponseResult from the execution of the Specification of a DataQualityNeed are attached.
 - SubClass Of: ReportConcept
 - Comments: Intended as an extension point for qualifying information about uncertainty or ambiguity.
 - View in: [term-list](../list/bdqffdq/index.md#ResponseQualifier)